mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-06"></a>
 [Back to top](#top)
 ## NY-06 -- Rep. Grace Meng (D)
+### Committees
+Grace Meng is the #19 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016